AlibabaCloudDocs/ddh/intl.en-US/Quick Start/Create a dedicated host.md

 This topic describes how to create a subscription dedicated host in the Elastic Compute Service \(ECS\) console.

 -   An Alibaba Cloud account is created.
-For more information, see [Create an Alibaba Cloud account](https://www.alibabacloud.com/help/doc-detail/50482.htm).
+For more information, see [Sign up with Alibaba Cloud](https://www.alibabacloud.com/help/doc-detail/50482.htm).
 -   A credit card or PayPal account is associated with your Alibaba Cloud account.
 For more information, see [Add a payment method](https://www.alibabacloud.com/help/doc-detail/50517.htm).

 1. Log on to the [ECS console](https://ecs.console.aliyun.com).